Angular-Wave/angular.ts/src/core/parse/parse.md

-// Sandboxing AngularJS Expressions
+// Sandboxing AngularTS Expressions
 // ------------------------------
-// AngularJS expressions are no longer sandboxed.
+// AngularTS expressions are no longer sandboxed.
 So it is now even easier to access arbitrary JS code by
 // various means such as obtaining a reference to native JS functions like the Function constructor.
 //
-// As an example, consider the following AngularJS expression:
+// As an example, consider the following AngularTS expression:
 //
 // {}.toString.constructor('alert("evil JS code")')
 //